 The MHA credential is meaningful in the healthcare field.
-When I meet with hospital CEOs, I stand out - the MHA degree indicates to other healthcare professionals that I am dedicated to improving our healthcare community.
-Having adn MHA degree in addition to my JD was crucial to becoming a hospital vice president at age 28.
+When I meet with hospital CEOs, I stand out; the MHA degree indicates to other healthcare professionals that I am dedicated to improving our healthcare community.
+Having an MHA degree in addition to my JD was crucial to becoming a hospital vice president at age 28.

 The investment you make now to obtain these degrees will pay huge dividends for the rest of your life.
 Additional time in school and more tuition are small prices to pay for having a career you love.
 Having a JD and MHA has given me tremendous flexibility and opportunity as I have progressed in my career.